libersoft-org/nemp-client-web/INSTALL.md

 # The New E-Mail Protocol (NEMP) - web client software - installation instructions

-To download the latest version of NEMP web client, run the following commands:
+To download the latest version of this software, run the following commands:

 ```console
 apt update